Students make a consistent, sustained commitment to serving and developing connections with others.

 - more food and drinks

 Although compared to other school’s dance, where they will usually pay 1000 yen, students didn’t like the prices of the dance, where they paid 200 yen alone for the entrance.
-But then I realized that, we aren’t purchasing much for the dance, thus most of the money becomes profits.
+But then I realized that we aren’t purchasing much for the dance, thus most of the money becomes profits.
+I talked to the then President and told her that it was important to may invest money for such events.
+Although it was understandable since our student council needs to fund itself, and there are other things that we do where we give away things, but in order to make the dance a little more different, we needed to change how we operate.

 Some of the later Events I was in charge with: